-- 1) Please put away all outdoor items that were brought out and used, i.e., lawn chairs, kayaks and inner tubes, equipment, toys, etc. - 2) Close the shed door. - 3) Summertime turn wall thermostat HVAC to off / cold weather- turn thermostat down to 55 degrees. - 4) Check the fridge and cupboards for your food and beverages to take home. - 5) Trash can be left in the cottage and excess refuse left in the shed with the door closed.
-Never leave trash outdoors or the shed door open at night. - 6) Leave the beds messy so we know they were used. - 7) Dirty towels and linens can go in the Laundry Room or hampers or in a pile on the floor. - 8) Leave a note if you broke anything, if something is missing, is in need of repair, or just to say "hi."
-If you have a suggestion for improvement, we would also very much like this information. - 9) Close and lock all windows and doors. - 10) One last check through to make sure you have all of your belongings and you're good to go. - 11) Arm the security alarm (currently not yet installed).
+- 1) Please put away all outdoor items that were brought out and used, i.e., kayaks, equipment, toys, anti-gravity chairs, etc. - 2) Close and lock garage door. - 3) Summertime turn wall thermostat HVAC to off / cold weather- turn thermostat down to 55 degrees. - 4) Check the fridge and cupboards for your food and beverages to take home. - 5) Trash can be left in the cottage and excess refuse left in the garage with the garage closed.
+Never leave trash outdoors. - 6) Leave the beds messy so we know they were used. - 7) Dirty towels and linens can go in the Laundry Room hampers. - 8) Leave a note if you broke anything, if something is missing, is in need of repair, or just to say "hi."
+If you have a suggestion for improvements, we would very much like this information, also. - 9) One last check through to make sure you have all of your belongings and you're good to go. - 10) Close and lock all windows, doors and blinds and put the theftdeterrent stick in the doorwall. - 11) Arm the security alarm.